We follow the National Curriculum. Please find details below of our curriculum.

 Children are given the opportunity to use a range of materials to draw, paint and create sculptures.
 This is done through a topic- based approach, with children also being able to use their own experiences, ideas and imagination.
 They will develop their techniques in using colour, pattern, texture, line, shape and space.
 They will look at and evaluate the work of artists, craft-makers and designers, and may use this to influence their own work.

 During their years at Ashfield Infant and Nursery School, the children will become familiar with all aspects of Computing.
 They will be taught skills in the three main areas: Computer Science, Information Technology and Digital Literacy.

-We have a collection of Windows based tablets which are used to teach groups of children computing skills and can be used across the curriculum.
-Pupils will learn computing skills with lots of different software programs and hardware devices such as touch screen tablets, PC’s, netbooks, programmable robots, digital cameras and digital microphones.
+We have a collection of Windows based tablets and iPads which are used to teach groups of children computing skills and can be used across the curriculum.
+Pupils will learn computing skills with lots of different software programs and hardware devices such as touch screen tablets, PC’s, programmable robots, digital cameras and digital microphones.

 In Nursery there is an interactive whiteboard as well as other computing equipment including Beebots, tablets and digital cameras.